Gaurav-71/ToDo-List/README.md

 A ToDo list which helps you note down important tasks to complete.

 Features:-
+  - Create a new account
+  - Login with a personal account
-  - Add a new task to complete
+  - Add a new task
   - Delete a task

 # Project setup